clewisdavis/The-Joy-of-React/course-notes.md

 }
 ```

-- To add multiple classes, use a template string literal to combine, concatanate.
+- To add multiple classes, use a template string literal to combine, concatenate.
 - The store that into a variable, and pass into your `className={sideNoteClasses}` with an expression slot.

 ```JAVASCRIPT